 People who receive both workers’ compensation benefits and Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) can be taxed for their workers’ comp.
 The taxation will generally not apply to all you have received that tax year, though.
 Instead, it should apply to a portion determined by the offset to your SSDI.

 Example: You receive workers’ compensation of $500 a month and SSDI of $500 a month, but the Social Security Administration (SSA) determines you only require $800 of income a month to live comfortably.
 Your SSDI check is therefore reduced to $300 each month to offset the amount, making a dent of $200.
-You would only be taxed on $200 worth of workers’ compensation each month.
+You would only be taxed on $200 worth of workers’ compensation each month or $2,400 a year.

 Questions?
 Contact Alvandi Law Group